 No. EasySense works on Philips Advance Xitanium SR LED drivers to enable two-way digital communication directly to the driver and to eliminate need for other auxiliary devices.

 Can you use a wall dimmer with EasySense?

 SNS102 and higher models can be used with a wireless wall dimmer, e.g., Zigbee green power switch.
-SNS100 is only for stand-alone operations and does not support wireless switches and dimmers.

 How does EasySense compare to Philips ActiLume?